UCL-CS-Alliances/scaffold/docs/DEPLOYMENT.md

 - Every push to a PR branch creates or updates that PR's Vercel **Preview** (unique URL).
 - A reviewed merge into `main` updates Vercel **Production**.
-- Preview and Production temporarily share one Supabase project containing demo data only.
-They will be split later (see "Separating the databases").
+- Preview and Production use **separate Supabase projects** (Free plan allows two projects per account, so they live in two accounts): Production is `membership-prod` in the original **account A**; Preview is `membership-preview` in the newer **account B**, holding demo data only.
+See "Preview/Production database split".
 - Database schema changes are Prisma migrations committed to Git.
 Never edit the remote schema directly in the Supabase dashboard.
 - Env vars are managed centrally in Vercel by the deployment owner.
 Do not paste secrets into chat, tickets, or `.env` attachments.